Thomas Jay Park in Tucson in Pima County, Arizona — The American Mountains (Southwest)

 Topics.
 This historical marker is listed in this topic list: Air & Space.
 A significant historical year for this entry is 1959.

 Location.
 32° 8.453′ N, 110° 52.134′ W. Marker is in Tucson, Arizona, in Pima County.
 It is in Thomas Jay Park.
-Marker can be reached from East Valencia Road, 0.3 miles west of South Wilmot Road.
+It can be reached from East Valencia Road 0.3 miles west of South Wilmot Road.
 The marker is located in the eastern section of the Pima Air & Space Museum.
 Touch for map.
 Marker is at or near this postal address: 6000 East Valencia Road, Tucson AZ 85756, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Fouga CM.170 Magister (within shouting distance of this marker); Dassault Étendard IVM (within shouting distance of this marker); Hunting T.3A Jet Provost (within shouting distance of this marker); Hawker Mk 58 Hunter (within shouting distance of this marker); Sepecat Jaguar GR.
+At least 8 other markers are within walking distance of this marker: Fouga CM.170 Magister (within shouting distance of this marker); Dassault Étendard IVM (within shouting distance of this marker); Hunting T.3A Jet Provost (within shouting distance of this marker); Hawker Mk 58 Hunter (within shouting distance of this marker); Sepecat Jaguar GR.
 I (within shouting distance of this marker); Boeing B-52D Stratofortress Bomber (within shouting distance of this marker); Folland T. Mk.
 1 Gnat (within shouting distance of this marker); Dassault-Breguet Dornier Alpha Jet A (within shouting distance of this marker).
 Touch for a list and map of all markers in Tucson.

 More about this marker.
 The marker is located on the outside section of the Pima Air & Space Museum.
 There is an entry fee required to visit both the inside and outside sections of the museum.